anthony-firn/CPU-FPGA-Tutorial/README.md

 2. **Click on "Business Account" or "Individual Account":**

-   - You'll be redirected to a registration form.
+   - Select account type and click next.
+You'll be redirected to a registration form.

 3. **Fill Out the Registration Form:**